Omaha Government Vehicle Accident Lawyer

 - City buses

-Other drivers must follow certain rules when these vehicles are nearby.
-If you don’t move to the side of the road when an ambulance’s sirens are blaring, for instance, you run the risk of getting in a serious collision or getting charged with a crime.
-Additionally, colliding with an emergency vehicle could interfere with its ability to rescue someone in need.
-But sometimes, these government drivers aren’t as careful as they should be.
+When it comes to emergency vehicles, drivers must follow certain rules once these vehicles are turn on their sirens.
+For example, if you don’t move to the side of the road for an ambulance, you run the risk of getting in a serious collision or being cited for an infraction.
+Unfortunately, the people who drive emergency vehicles aren’t always as careful as they should be.

 When your vehicle is hit by a government vehicle, it will not be as easy to start a lawsuit to recover your damages.
-Historically, government vehicles have some measure of protection under the concept of “sovereign immunity,” which is the idea that a state is immune from civil lawsuits or criminal prosecution.
-This changed, however, with the passing of the Federal Tort Claims Act (FTCA), which granted a limited amount of liability to the United States government and gave citizens the ability to pursue civil suits against the government.
-After the FTCA passed, many state legislatures followed up, passing their own laws regarding liability.
+Historically, government vehicles have some measure of legal protection under the concept of “sovereign immunity,” which is the idea that a state is immune from civil lawsuits or criminal prosecution.
+This is an outdated legal concept that stretches back centuries, based on the premise that “the king can do no wrong.”

 - An act that is commonly performed by an employee